- Connect to CCPL

 Print, audio-visual, and electronic materials selected at the Research level support independent research in categories or subjects of well-defined local importance.
 Materials will include the complete works of significant writers and artists, selections from secondary writers and artists, a wide selection of commentaries from a variety of points of view, academic and professional journals and reference works, and websites and databases of professional publishers and societies, governmental agencies, and educational organizations.
 Original source material will be acquired as needed.
 These collections represent a major commitment of library resources and become long term community and regional source centers.

 Collections at the library's small and community branches will consist of materials defined by the Limited level.
-Collections at the library's regional branches will consist of Limited level materials plus Basic level materials in some well-defined categories and subjects.
+Collections at the library's regional branches will consist of Limited level materials plus Basic level materials in some well defined categories and subjects.
 The Main Library's collections will consist of all materials at the Basic level in almost all subjects and categories.
-The Main Library will also collect materials at the Research level in some well-defined categories and subjects.
+The Main Library will also collect

 Basic Criteria for Selection